Brian McMahon (New Zealand Army officer): Later life

 After leaving the military, McMahon served as medical superintendent of Wakari Hospital and then Dunedin Hospital.
 He was also medical officer of health in Otago and Southland, and a senior lecturer at Otago Medical School.

 In the 1983 Queen's Birthday Honours, McMahon was appointed a Commander of the Order of the British Empire.
 The same year he became an officer of the Most Venerable Order of the Hospital of St John of Jerusalem, being appointed a commander in the same order in 1985 and a knight in 1990.
-He is also a knight commander of the Order of St Lazarus.
+He was made a Knight Commander of the Order of St Lazarus in 1986.

-In retirement, McMahon has continued to mentor medical students.
+In retirement, McMahon continued to mentor medical students.
 He was appointed to the honorary role of colonel commandant of the Royal New Zealand Army Medical Corps in 1992 and held that role until 1995.
 He was appointed to a second term from 2005 to 2008.
 McMahon served as life governor of Otago Boys' High School Old Boys' Society from 2000 to 2017 when he voluntarily relinquished the role.

 In 1998, McMahon returned to Vietnam to reopen a hospital at Bong Son that had been destroyed during the war.
 During the trip he visited the site where a friend and sergeant had been killed by a land mine in front of McMahon.

-McMahon is a member of the Leprosy Trust Board Fiji and regularly visits the South West Pacific and South East Asia on missions with the Pacific Leprosy Foundation.
-He has also helped to raise $3 million for the neurosurgery chair at Dunedin Hospital.
+McMahon was a member of the Leprosy Trust Board Fiji and regularly visited the South West Pacific and South East Asia on missions with the Pacific Leprosy Foundation.
+He also helped to raise $3 million for the neurosurgery chair at Dunedin Hospital.

 In April 2011, McMahon was awarded the second Royal New Zealand Returned and Services' Association ANZAC of the Year Award, which was presented to him by the governor-general, Sir Anand Satyanand, at Government House, Wellington.
 He was also appointed the first patron of the University of Otago Medical School Brain Health Research Centre.
 In 2019, a scholarship was established in McMahon's name for second-year Bachelor of Health Science students at Auckland University of Technology.
 The $10,000 scholarship was funded by Veterans' Affairs New Zealand and the Ranfurly Veterans Trust, and commemorates New Zealand medical personnel of the Vietnam War.

-McMahon has five children.
+McMahon's wife, Margaret, died in 2001.
+McMahon died in Dunedin on 13 March 2025, at the age of 95.